open-source-labs/Chronos/README.md

 ## Features

-  * NEW (2.0.4): Docker container stats (e.g. ID, memory usage %, CPU usage %, running processes, etc.)
+  * NEW (3.0.0): Docker container stats (e.g. ID, memory usage %, CPU usage %, running processes, etc.) (New middleware compiled from TypeScript.)
   * HTTP request tracing
   * Speed and latency tracking
   * Process monitoring
   * Memory usage

-## NEW FEATURE FOR 2.0.4 - Logging Docker Container Stats
+## NEW FEATURE FOR 3.0.0 - Logging Docker Container Stats

 In order to have container stats saved to your database along with other health info, when starting up the containers, bind volumes to this path:
 `/var/run/docker.sock`